unstoppabledomains/dev-docs/crypto-payments/other-crypto-payments-integrations.md

 ---
-title: Other Ways to Send and Receive Crypto Payments
+title: Other Ways to Integrate Crypto Payments
-description: This page covers the other ways you can integrate crypto payments into your applications.
+description: This page covers integrating crypto payments into your applications aside from the Resolution Libraries.
 ---

 # Other Ways to Integrate Crypto Payments